31 August 2019

 French collectors card by Publistar.

 Nancy Holloway was born as Nancy Brown in Cleveland, Ohio, in 1932.
 She was one of ten children of African American heritage.
-Holloway's half sister, Mary Holt, was Cleveland's first African-American female radio personality, popular in the 1950s and 1960s.
+Holloway's half-sister, Mary Holt, was Cleveland's first African-American female radio personality, popular in the 1950s and 1960s.

 Holloway moved to New York City where she waited tables and washed cars.
-Then she got a job as as a dancer as part of the Beige Beauties troupe.
+Then she got a job as a dancer as part of the Beige Beauties troupe.
 She remained with the dancers for a year and a half.

 In 1954, she travelled to France.
 In Paris, she was persuaded to sing on stage at the jazz nightspot, the Mars Club.
 Her performance was well received, and she became a regular performer, touring around France, Germany, the UK and Libya before returning to Paris and the Mars Club in 1957.

-In 1959, Holloway began singing at the then prestigious Moulin Rouge nightclub, but her real breakthrough followed two years later.
+In 1959, Holloway began singing at the then-prestigious Moulin Rouge nightclub, but her real breakthrough followed two years later.

 Nancy Holloway (1932-2019)